Prefect Integration with CarbonAware

 1. Carbon‑Aware Decorator

-can be used to apply a delay to any Prefect task, before it runs.
-If you’re using Prefect’s @task
+The carbonaware_delay_decorator can be used to apply a delay to any Prefect task, before it runs.
+If you’re using Prefect’s @task decorator, apply @carbonaware_delay_decorator after it:

 from datetime import timedelta